By Laia Cardona, on 20 August 2021

-- PEST analysis.
-Matrix that identifies the political, economic, social and technological factors of your firm's environment.
+PESTLE analysis.
+This identifies the political, economic, social, technological, legal, and environmental factors of your brand's environment.

-- Web audit.
-We attend aspects such as search engine positioning (SEO), usability, design and web architecture.
-For this analysis useful tools include: Woorank, Metricspot, SEMrush, SEOmoz, Google analytics …
+Web audit.
+Here, it's important to analyze aspects such as search engine positioning (SEO), user experience, design, and web architecture.
+Some useful tools that can help you carry out this analysis include Woorank, Metricspot, SEMrush, and Google Analytics.

-For a final evaluation of your marketing environment SWOT is your go to tool.
-A SWOT Analysis draws the critical strengths, weaknesses, opportunities and threats from the strategic audit.
-Critical success factors are the strengths and weaknesses that most critically affect an organisation’s success.
+For a final evaluation of your marketing environment, a SWOT is your go-to tool.
+A SWOT analysis looks at the critical strengths, weaknesses, opportunities, and threats.
+Critical success factors are the strengths and weaknesses that have the greatest effect on an organization’s success.
 They are measured relative to competitors.
 Do you offer something different that makes you stand out?

 2. Keyword Analysis

-Once you've defined the niche, learn how they're going to find you.
-This is important for your social media strategy, content and SEO.
+Once you've defined your niche and your target market, it's time to help people find you online.
+This is an important part of your social media strategy, content, and overall SEO.

-Start with a small list of keywords that clearly define your product.
-Then, expand it with secondary keywords.
-Use free tools such as Google.
+Start with a basic list of keywords that clearly define your product.
+Then, expand it with secondary keywords and long tail keywords.

-The objectives are the most critical part of your online marketing plan.
-What you define as success/goal must be realistic and make the whole team work to reach it.
+Objectives are the most critical part of your online marketing plan.
+What you define as success, while it may be ambitious, must be realistic.
 Be consistent with the objectives.
-No matter how they are defined, the important thing is that they are achievable and that they are linked to real growth.
+No matter how they are defined, the important thing is that they are achievable and linked to real growth.

 - Objective.
-The first step is to define a goal.
+The first step is to define the goal(s).

 - Key results.
-The following are a number of quantifiable key results to assist in achieving that objective.
+The following are a number of quantifiable key results that assist in achieving that objective.